Ada-Developers-Academy/core-unit-1/iterating-over-data/iterating-and-special-cases.md

 ## `continue` Advances One Loop

-`continue` is another keyword we can put in a `for` loop.
-When our code sees `continue`, it will immediately move to the next iteration.
+`continue` is another keyword that can be used in a `for` loop.
+When the Python interpreter encounters a `continue`, it will immediately jump to the beginning of the current loop, skipping any instructions from after the `continue` until the end of the loop.
+The loop will resume execution with the next item in the iteration, if one exists.
+Otherwise, the loop will terminate.

 ```python
 lucky_charms_quantities = {